T

 restaurant

-A popular gastropub known for its extensive beer list and elevated pub fare.
-It's a great spot for a casual lunch or dinner.
+A popular gastropub offering a wide selection of craft beers and elevated pub fare.
+A great spot for a casual lunch after visiting Olympic Park.

 3. Afternoon